Macrometacorp/docs/docs/cep/query-guide/functions/json/tokenize.md

 |-------------|------------------------|----------------|
 | jsonElement | The JSON element retrieved based on the given path will be returned as a JSON string.
 If the `path` selects a JSON array then the system returns each element in the array as a JSON string via a separate events. | STRING         |

-Sure, I can assist with that.
-I've made the requested modifications below:

----
 ## Example 1

 ```sql